karan5201/power-bi/README.md

 ## Power BI 360: Comprehensive Business Intelligence Dashboard

 This project presents a comprehensive 360-degree view of business operations using Power BI.
-The dashboard encompasses multiple aspects of the organization, including Finance, Sales, Marketing, Supply Chain, and Educational insights.
+The dashboard encompasses multiple aspects of the organization, including Finance, Sales, Marketing, Supply Chain, and Executive insights.

 **Key Features:**